-While the Raven Hall Hotel is not located in Scarborough itself, it makes for a great place to stay for those interested in the Yorkshire town, as it is located just a 20-minute drive away.
-With numerous special offers throughout the year, and events planned too, a stay at the Raven Hall Hotel can be everything you wish for and more.
+The Raven Hall Hotel is located in Ravenscar, a beautiful cliff-top location overlooking Robin Hood’s Bay.
+Whilst not located in Scarborough itself, Raven Hall makes for a great place to stay for those interested in the Yorkshire town, as it is located just a 20-minute drive away.
+When you stay at the Raven Hall Hotel, you are ideally placed between Whitby and Scarborough and can easily travel to these beautiful coastal towns during your stay.

-If you’re seeking accommodation in Scarborough, the Raven Hall Hotel will provide the perfect base for your stay, whether you’re on a romantic break or a family holiday.
-Also, with a fascinating history, and plenty to see and do in the surrounding area, it’s bound to be a trip you’ll always remember.
+If you’re seeking a hotel near Scarborough, the Raven Hall Hotel will provide the perfect base for your stay, whether you’re on a romantic break or a family holiday.
+Or if you fancy a unique stay, why not try out Scarborough log cabins?

 The history of Scarborough